vinandros/drummachine/README.md

-# drummachine project fro freecodecamp certification
+# drummachine project for freecodecamp certification